 When that client signed the dotted line, your organization most likely provided a reward of some sort to the person who generated the business.
 Instead of solely rewarding your sales team on the closing of a client, also reward your team on the retention of a client.
 This reward system will ensure that they put time and effort into ensuring that year over year, this client is happy and satisfied.

 We’re striving to put the relationship back in CRM, which is why we’re now fully integrated with Salesforce software.
 We bring valuable and actionable sales intelligence to Salesforce CRM.
-We analyze the connections and communications a company and its employees have with prospects and customers to uncover relationship strength and who’s connect to who.
+We analyze the connections and communications a company and its employees have with prospects and customers to uncover relationship strength and who’s connected to who.

 Want to learn more?
 Request a demo today.